mrhrifat/nextjs-interview-questions/README.md

 4. ### What is the \_error.js file in Next.js?

-   A custom error page for handling errors.
+   The `_error.js` file is used to create a custom error page for handling errors such as 404 and 500 in Next.js applications.

    [:arrow_up: Back to Top](#table-of-contents)